hdorgeval/reporter-issue/README.md

 npm run report
 ```

-This will generate a nice and searchable HTML report like this ([more details here](https://github.com/hdorgeval/testcafe-reporter-cucumber-json)):
+This will generate a nice and searchable HTML report ([more details here](https://github.com/hdorgeval/testcafe-reporter-cucumber-json)):

 ## The problem